torvalds/linux/Documentation/filesystems/overlayfs.rst

 ==================

-This document describes a prototype for a new approach to providing overlay-filesystem functionality in Linux (sometimes referred to as union-filesystems).
+This document describes a prototype for a new approach to providing overlay-filesystem functionality in GNU/Linux (sometimes referred to as union-filesystems).
 An overlay-filesystem tries to present a filesystem which is the result of overlaying one filesystem on top of the other.